roge-rm/NMCode/README.md

 To support TRS MIDI output I have modified the original case (<a href=https://www.thingiverse.com/thing:5356460>thingiverse</a>) by making it 5mm thicker and hollowing out an area to fit the TRS jack and resistors.
 In this case the TRS jack is wired for TRS-A connections.
 Ground goes to ground on the NMSVE, the sleeve is wired through a 33 Ohm resistor to the 3.3V pin and the tip is wired through a 10 Ohm resistor to the TX pin.

+If you want to use this firmware without doing the hardware modification simply set **#define ENABLE_TRS** to *false* instead of *true*.
+This will exclude any code related to sending data via TRS and will also skip the first selection step below (the device will boot staight to MIDI channel selection).

 <img src="https://raw.githubusercontent.com/hunked/NMCode/main/images/03.jpg" width="400">

-On startup, the device prompts for the output mode.
+#### On startup, the device prompts for the output mode.

 * 1 TRS Only
 * 2 BT Only